-Alternative Description Effectiveness Alternative 1 - No Further Action Removal action would include continued implementation of actions already being implemented on site.
+Alternative Description Effectiveness Ease of Implementation Cost Alternative 1 - No Further Action Removal action would include continued implementation of actions already being implemented on site.
 This includes supply of bottle water to the off-base privately-owned properties and continued operation of the granular activated carbon (GAC) system at the on-base potable water treatment plant.
-The pilot GAC systems currently installed at each off-base property would be taken off-line and no longer operated.
-Minimally Effective.
+The pilot GAC systems currently installed at each Minimally Effective.
 Is protective of human health, but allows for redistribution of contaminants in septic systems and allows potential for incidental ingestion.
 For current off-base drinking water receptors, although PFOA and/or PFOS impacted groundwater would not be use for drinking and cooking, it may be ingested during showering or other household/recreational activities.
 For on-base workers, GAC treatment is protective of human health.
 There are no potential short-term risks to site workers since the systems are already implemented.
 There are no potential short-term risks to the community under this Moderately easy.
-System installatio that are well-esta easily.
-Systems ar installation timefi The on-base syst off-base drinking removal site cont sampling and ant the GAC (every 4 system.
-Granular Activated Carbon Removal action includes treatment of water at the point of entry to each private property and at the on-base water treatment system using GAC.
+Implementation is technically feasible.
+System installation has already occurred with components that are well-established, available and can be replaced easily.
+Systems are already installed, so there is no installation timeframe.
+The on-base system has already been installed and off-base drinking water is already being provided.
+Post-removal site controls (PRSCs) are required and include sampling and anticipated relatively frequent change out of the GAC (every 4 months) for the on-base treatment system.
+Capital Cost \$42,000 Future Cost \$2,156,000 Total Cost \$2,198,000 Alternative 2a - Point of Entry - Granular Activated Carbon at the point of entry to each private property and at the on-base water treatment system using GAC.
 GAC is a form of carbon processed to have small, low-volume pores that increase the surface area available for adsorption or chemical reactions.
 GAC is capable of adsorbing PFOA and PFOS.
-GAC can be regenerated through thermal desorption, of disposed of via incineration, resulting in ultimate destruction of the PFAS.
-Although there are no chemical-specific ARARs, the contaminant concentrations pose potential unacceptable risk, which Alternative 2a would remove.
-Moderately easy System installation that are well-esta easily.
-Systems and installation timef The systems have are required and frequencies assor relatively frequer months) for the of Expansion of the systems at addition systems are read existing treatmer
+GAC can be Moderately easy.
+Implementation is technically feasible.
+System installation has already occurred with components that are well-established, available and can be replaced easily.
+Systems are already installed, so there is no installation timeframe.
+The systems have already been installed.
+However, PRSCs are required and include different sampling and changeout frequencies associated with each system and anticipated relatively frequent change out of the GAC (every 4 months) for the on-base treatment system.
+Expansion of the system would require implementing GAC systems at additional off-base properties.
+The GAC systems are readily available and can be fit into most existing treatment trains.
+Capital Cost \$92,000 Future Cost \$4,221,000 Total Cost \$4,313,000